LeanKit-Labs/autohost/README.md

 ### resources
 You can host nested static files under a resource using this property.
 The directory and its contents found at the path will be hosted after the resource name in the URL.

+### External Resources - Loading an NPM Resource Module
+Autohost allows you to specify a list of NPM modules that it will attempt to load as resources.
+This feature is intended to allow you to package a resource and its static files into an NPM module that can be shared.
+This may seem like an odd feature at first, but hopefully it will lead to some interesting sharing of common APIs and/or UIs for autohost based services. (example - realtime metrics dashboard)

+To enable this, simply add the module names as an array in the `modules` property of the configuration hash passed to init.

 ## Actions
 The list of actions are the operations exposed on a resource on the available transports.